 - Once completely solid, break or cut into pieces/bars.
 These can be kept at room temperature for serving.
 But for best freshness, store chocolate in an airtight container or freezer bag in the refrigerator for 2-3 weeks, or the freezer for 1-2 months.

-*If your almonds are raw, roast on a baking sheet at 350 degrees F for 8-12 minutes, or until fragrant and slightly golden brown.
+*If your almonds are raw, roast on a baking sheet at 350 degrees F (176 C) for 8-12 minutes, or until fragrant and slightly golden brown.

-*The link above to the cocoa butter is an amazon link that gives us a small commission if you choose to make a purchase.
+*The link above to the cacao butter is an amazon link that gives us a small commission if you choose to make a purchase.